Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Model

-where $J_{ijkl} = \delta_{ik}\delta_{jl} + \delta_{il}\delta_{jk} - \delta_{ij}\delta_{lk}$ ensures that $\mathbf{Q}$ remains traceless and symmetric~\cite{bertin2013mesoscopic}.
-The fluctuation strengths are expressed as $\hat{Q}_{k_B T} = k_B T^Q / K$ and $\hat{u}_{k_B T} = k_B T^u / K$, normalized by the elastic constant $K$, for direct comparison with experiments \cite{duclos2017topological}.
-Here, \(T^Q\) and \(T^u\) denote the effective temperatures proportional to the orientational and velocity fluctuations, respectively.
-When these fluctuations are balanced such that $T^{Q}=T^{u}$, and the correlations follow the form given above, i.e. behave according to the fluctuation-dissipation theorem for a fluid at temperature $T^{Q}=T^{u}$~\cite{hohenberg1977, adhikari2005}, detailed balance is preserved ~\cite{Lasse-PRE, thampi_lattice-boltzmann-langevin_2011}.
-In other words, the stochastic terms do not introduce net driving forces beyond those arising from dissipation and elastic restoring forces, thereby maintaining time‐reversal symmetry.
+where $J_{ijkl} = \delta_{ik}\delta_{jl} + \delta_{il}\delta_{jk} - \delta_{ij}\delta_{lk}$ ensures that $\mathbf{Q}$ remains traceless and symmetric~\cite{bertin2013mesoscopic}, \done{and $k_B$ is the Boltzmann constant.
+The strengths of fluctuation are set by \(T^Q\) and \(T^u\), which have units of temperature, and when fluctuations in $\textbf{Q}$ and $\vec{u}$ are balanced in the sense} that $T^{Q}=T^{u}$, detailed balance is preserved ~\cite{hohenberg1977,adhikari2005, Lasse-PRE,thampi_lattice-boltzmann-langevin_2011}.
+In other words, \done{the stochastic terms involving $\mathbf{\xi}^Q$ and $\mathbf{\xi}^u$ in Eqs. \eqref{eq-Q} \& \eqref{eq-u}} do not introduce net driving forces beyond those arising from dissipation and elastic restoring forces, thereby maintaining time‐reversal symmetry. \done{ In light of this, we set $T^{Q}=T^{u} \equiv T$ and define a single, dimensionless control parameter for the fluctuation strengths as $T^* = k_B T / A $, which we shall refer to as \textit{the effective temperature}.}

+\done{ Eqs. \eqref{eq-Q} and \eqref{eq-u} have been solved numerically using the hybrid Lattice Boltzmann method for square systems with side length $L\in \{128, 256,512\}$, periodic boundary conditions, and a range of effective temperatures (see App. \ref{app:hb} for details).} \done{ Model parameters are chosen in similar regime to previous works on nematics \cite{thampi2014vorticity,shendruk2017dancing,Lasse-PRE}, and unless otherwise stated, all parameters and numeric values are expressed in units of the lattice spacing $\Delta x = 1$, the simulation time step $\Delta t = 1$, and the Landau coefficient $A = 1$ (Tab. \ref{table:simulation_parameters}).} \done{ \done{The temperature where defects nucleate} is set by the free energy constants, \done{with different parameters shifts the Ericksen number} \cite{fedorowicz2023effects} without affecting the qualitative physics presented in this manuscript.}